 A wine that is vibrant and juicy, perfect for hot summer drinking.
 Also deliciously refreshing with a light chill to enhance the bright fruit flavours.

-Only available through mail order or directly from our cellar door tasting room.
+Currently SOLD OUT.
+Stay tuned for the next release which will only be available through mail order or directly from our cellar door tasting room.